The Lord Speaks to Samuel

 Activities:

-• A fun way to present this story is to have the children come to class in their pyjamas.
+• A fun way to present this story is to have the children come to the gathering in their pyjamas.
 Everyone can pretend to “go to sleep” as Samuel did and then be woken by God’s voice.

 • To emphasise the idea of listening (Samuel listened to God) make various sounds and let the children guess what they are.
 The teacher could make the sounds behind a curtain.
 Examples: drum, rattle, coins rattling, turning pages of a book, cards shuffling, or candy wrapper crinkling.